dsbowen/hemlock/docs_md/tutorial/deploy.md

 How much will it cost me to run a study with these resources?
 Answer: $5.
 Do the same math, but assume your study is online for half a day.

 **Side note.** The exact amount of compute power you need depends on the application.
-This is a rough one-size-fits-all recommendation that will work nicely for most academic studies.
-You can [read more about heroku resources here](https://www.heroku.com/pricing).
+My recommendation for a standard-0 database and 10 standard-1x web dynos is a rough recommendation that will work well for most academic studies.
+[Read more about heroku resources here](https://www.heroku.com/pricing).

 ## Alternative deployment options